mwichtlh/rt-vqm/README.md

 According to the recommendation from the VQM authors, video sequences should be between 5 and 15 seconds.
 The LIVE and LIVE MOBILE database provide appropriate material for testing, see: http://live.ece.utexas.edu/research/quality/live_mobile_video.html

-To perform a VQM mesaurement, run:
+To perform a VQM measurement, run:

 ./RT-VQM ORIG_PATH PROC_PATH ORIG_WIDTH ORIG_HEIGHT PROC_WIDTH PROC_HEIGHT ORIG_FPS PROC_FPS